joseph-flinn/site/frontend/posts/scalable-dev-edd-always-on.md

 The automation for orchestrating this process is outside the scope of `edda`.
 However, `edda` has been expanded to track the different states that a _Transition_ migration is in. `edda` will now run any net-new migrations in `migrations` as well as any migrations in `transition_migrations` whether they have been run before and logged or not.
-However, when those migrations are moved (manually or with some external automation), `edda` will run it one last time and set the migrations table flag to prevent it from being run again.
+However, when those migrations are moved (manually or with some external automation), `edda` will run them one last time and set the migrations table flag to prevent it from being run again.

 _Transition_ migrations can be created with `edda create -t "migration name"`.
 A _Finalization_ migration will also be